NFL draftees beat rookies 21-7 in Madden Bowl XIX

-NEW ORLEANS (Reuters) - They have yet to play an NFL down, but a trio of 2013 NFL draftees defeated three current league rookies in a virtual showdown between the San Francisco 49ers and Atlanta Falcons before more than 5,000 football fans on Thursday night.
+NEW ORLEANS, Feb 1 (Reuters) - They have yet to play an NFL down, but a trio of 2013 NFL draftees defeated three current league rookies in a virtual showdown between the San Francisco 49ers and Atlanta Falcons before more than 5,000 football fans on Thursday night.

 Florida State quarterback E.J.
 Manuel, Oregon running back Kenjon Barner and Michigan quarterback Denard Robinson are all expected to be part of the 2013 NFL rookie class, but they managed to become the first draftee team to win the Madden Bowl in its 19-year history.
 The score was 21-7, at the EA Sports event held at the New Orleans Bud Light Hotel.